EventStore/documentation/docs/cloud/use/opsgenie/README.md

 # How to create an API key?

-Those instructions assumes you are starting from scratch and don't have a team set up yet.
+Those instructions assume you are starting from scratch and don't have a team set up yet.
 We also assume that you are currently on the landing page after log in [OpsGenie].

 ## Create a team